oluwabusola-may/oluwabusola-may/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** Retail Sales analysis and customer segmentation using Excel, Sql and Power BI(NovaMart Portfolio Project).
+- **Project A:** Retail Sales analysis and customer segmentation using Excel, Sql and Power BI.
 - **Project B:** Creating an interactive sales dashboard in PowerBI.
 - **Content Creation:**  Sharing data analytics insights and career tips on Linkedin.